-The ministerial decisions mentioned in question 19 must be served to the interested party.
-Against those decisions a quasi-judicial proceeding before the minister is provided for, within an exclusive period of 30 days as of the above service.
-The minister has to issue his or her decision within an additional exclusive period of 60 days and such minister's decision may be challenged within a further period of 60 days as of the minister's decision service to the interested party.
+The ministerial decisions mentioned in question 19 must be served on the interested party.
+A quasi-judicial proceeding before the minister against those decisions is provided for, within an exclusive period of 30 days as of the above service.
+The minister has to issue his or her decision within an additional exclusive period of 60 days and the minister's decision may be challenged within a further period of 60 days of his or her decision being served on the interested party.